-Paria Canyon Basics
+Paria Canyon Hike Basics

-While there are three different starting trailheads for Paria Canyon, most people choose to do a one-way hike from the White House Trailhead near the Paria Contact Station to Lee’s Ferry.
+While there are three different starting trailheads for Paria Canyon, most people choose to do a one-way hike from the White House Trailhead near the Paria Contact Station and finish at Lee’s Ferry.
 This route is 38 miles long and gradually loses 1,130 feet in elevation over the course of the trip.
 The trail is very easy to follow, as a majority of the hiking is done in the riverbed.